popebob/popebob.github.io/README.md

   - Worked with Remote Hands and Feet to prepare site for migration
   - Led onsite team to re-label and tear-down existing site to facilitate quick service restoration at new site
   - Led remote team to restore service at new site
-  - Completed move of existing equipment from Asheville, NC to Denver, CO with 36 hours
+  - Completed move of existing equipment from Asheville, NC to Denver, CO within 36 hours
 - Next Generation Compute Project
   - Requirements gathering, vendor selection, equipment POCs to select future-state vendor-of-choice
   - Led Evalutation, Selection, and Deployment process